 1. An easy option which requires minimal effort

 Using a delay cream is perhaps the quickest and easiest approach to dealing with premature ejaculation.
-All you need to do is apply it before you have sex and away you go.
+All you need to do is apply it before you have sex, wait a few minutes before washing it off, and you’re good to go.

 A delay cream only needs to be applied each time you have sex.
 So if you don’t have sex often, you don’t need to worry about continually taking something just in case.
 This is in stark contrast to some other treatments such as anti-depressants, which would need to be taken every day.